hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-get-dns-domain-value admin example.com SOA

-The function for getting a certain DNS domain parameter.
+This function for getting a certain DNS domain parameter.

 *******************************************************************